cyberwani/many-tips-together/readme.txt

 Tags: admin, admin interface, tuning, profile, posts, pages, login, maintenance mode, tuning, snippets, clients Requires at least: 3.3
 Tested up to: 3.5
-Stable tag: 2.0
+Stable tag: 1.0.3
-Licence: GPLv2 or later
+License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Do you like to adjust and style the backend as much as the frontend?